The Best SCUBA Dive Sites in the BVI

 Dip ‘N’ Scrub (Scrub Island) – 60 ft. for Novice / Intermediate Divers

 Located on the South side of Scrub Island and named for the dip in the hills behind the site as seen from Marina Cay (“see that dip in Scrub?
 It’s right there!!”).
 From the mooring, a wall runs Eastward, dropping from 25 ft to 60 ft, with large mushroom-shaped and pillar coral formations, and plenty of soft corals.
 Look for schools of Creole Wrasse and Blue Chromis, with the occasional large lobster and nurse shark.

 Shark Point (Scrub Island) – 60 ft. for Intermediate / Advanced Divers

 Located on the North-East corner of Scrub Island and so-called because there really are sharks there!
-From the mooring, head East to a ledge system at 60 ft, which is loaded with snappers, angel-fish, grunt, and lobsters.
+Heading East from the mooring to a ledge system at 60 ft, which is loaded with snappers, angelfish, grunt, and lobsters.
 Keep one eye to the open ocean for sharks, rays, and Atlantic Spadefish.
 Working your way back to the boat along the tip of the island, you will pass through canyons, crevices and explore small caves – look out for the resident school of tarpon!
 Due to the current, which often runs away from the boat, this is an advanced dive, not to be attempted in inclement weather.

 Lee Bay (Great Camanoe) – 50 ft. for Novice Divers